 He didn’t always seem to enjoy his teammates.

 No kidding.
-I am sure, and he has said this to me that, he regrets some of the things he did early in his career as far as some of that kind of stuff on the field.
+I am sure he has said to me that he regrets some of the things he did early in his career as far as some of that stuff on the field.
 A very fierce competitor, you got to his place to play darts, it is ‘look out, game on’ you know.
-Whatever you play that is just the way he is.
-I don’t know if it is that he had an older brother, he was trying to keep up with him or what but he is one hell of a competitor.
+Whatever you play, that is just the way he is.
+I don’t know if it is that he had an older brother.
+He was trying to keep up with him or what, but he is one hell of a competitor.

 Happy Birthday, Dave.
 I hope it is a good one.

-I remember commentators calling him Heathcliff, but on his Baseball-Reference page he’s listed as Clifford.
+I remember commentators calling him Heathcliff, but he’s listed as Clifford on his Baseball Reference page.
 I thought Heathcliff was a cool name back then.

 Happy Birthday, Cliff, have a good one.

 And you will likely remember that he was our manager in 1998.
 The team went 88-74 that season.
-So since we were 76-86, the season before, we were pretty happy with him.
+We were pretty happy with him since we were 76-86 the season before.

 Tim motivated his players by telling them war stories of his time in Vietnam.
 Unfortunately, it came out that Tim was lying.
-That he had never been to Vietnam, he had been a reserve in the Marines while playing in the Dodgers’ minor league system.
+He had never been to Vietnam and was a Marine reserve while playing in the Dodgers’ minor league system.
 Padding your resume is one thing, but lying about your military service is not something you should be doing.
 He also lied about getting a basketball scholarship to UCLA.